phillycommunitywireless/phillycommunitywireless/content/en/job.md

 * Spanish-language skills
 * Background in managing information technology projects
 * Familiarity with software and hardware for networking infrastructures
-* Some knowledge of inner-city Philadelphia is a plus.
+* Knowledge of North Philadelphia is a plus.